Barış Örücü

-Barış Örücü (born 10 May 1992) is a footballer who plays as an attacking midfielder or winger for Sakaryaspor.
-Born in Germany, he represented that nation at under-18 youth level before being selected for Turkey's 'A2' team.
+Barış Örücü (born 10 May 1992) is a footballer who plays as an attacking midfielder or winger for Nazilli Belediyespor.
+Born in Germany, he represented Germany at under-18 youth level before being selected for Turkey's 'A2' team.

 Career

 He made his Süper Lig debut against Manisaspor on 30 October 2011.

 Örücü has played for Germany on international level and appeared on five occasions for the German U18, before deciding to represent Turkey.